 For example, McKenzie (2017) had an average participant starting weight of 117kg and thus saw rapid weight loss.
 Another study by Volek (2002) used healthy weight male volunteers so as to be expected the weight loss was much lower.
 For more examples delve into the white paper

-Rate of Weight Loss Slows Over Time on the KD
+Rate of Weight Loss Slows Over Time

 Have you ever followed a diet only to lose weight in the first two weeks before stalling?
 The KD is renowned for rapid weight loss in the beginning as can be seen by the studies in the chart below.